falkaer/the-guide/m1_memory_hierarchies/s2_intro_to_gpus.md

 # Intro to GPU's
-Now, I'll just give you a quick introduction to GPU's as the next section is about immediate mode GPU computation.

 GPU's are fairly ubiquitous at this point.
 They started off as purely for graphics, but around 2008, enough researchers had tinkered with workarounds to use them for general computing, that Nvidia put out CUDA, opening up GPU's for more general usage.
 GPU's still do lots